hasferrr/wallet/README.md

 Wallet is a web application created using `Python3`, `Flask`, and `SQLite3`.

-> This project was created to complete the Final Project on the CS50x course

 **Python Files:**

 - **[app.py](app.py)** - contains the configuration of the Flask app; Blueprint that links to `account.py`, `export.py`, and `report.py`; and sessions.
 Financial data will be recorded here.
 Edit, Delete records route, and error handlers are also declared here.